 Stories should be sent to me by email.
-You can contact me beforehand for a few tips on how to structure the story, but I can never commit 100 per cent to publishing until I've seen the completed piece.
-I am happy to work with you to edit your work in the way that every journalist gets edited.
+You can contact me before you get going for a few tips on how to structure the story, but I can never commit 100 per cent to publishing until I've seen the completed piece.
+I am happy to work with you to edit your work in the normal way that every journalist gets edited.
 We keep you involved throughout the process, including captioning and final checks on a designed document.